We have a well-developed system to encourage good behaviour and help students to learn positively from their mistakes.

 1 Be kind – We aim to develop respectful, tolerant students who are kind to everyone.

-2 Work hard – We promote resilience and initiative as qualities to be admired and rewarded, at school, as they will be in life.
+2. Work hard – We promote resilience, grit and determination as qualities to be admired and rewarded, at school, as they will be in life.
+We expect our students to respond to feedback, improve and not give up.
+Our students will learn that success needs hard work and effort.

-3 Develop your whole self – We want students to develop more than just academic excellence whilst they are at RMA.
-We want them to use their leadership skills, sporting talent, musical or dramatic ability, raise money for charity, challenge themselves on the Duke of Edinburgh scheme.
-All of these develop a whole range of skills, which will help both to find rewarding jobs and to thrive more generally in later life.
+3. Develop your whole self – We want students to achieve more than just academic excellence.
+We encourage all students to develop themselves through our extra-curricular provision, so that they leave Rushey Mead Academy as well-rounded citizens who are equipped with the skills they need for life.
+We want them to develop their leadership skills, sporting talent, musical and dramatic ability.
+We expect them to raise money for charity and challenge themselves to try something new and unfamiliar.
+All of the experiences aim to develop a whole range of skills, which will help both to find rewarding jobs and to thrive more generally in later life

 Rushey Mead Academy looks to develop students not only in terms of academia but also their wider self through a three strand approach of the ‘Rushey Way 1-2-3’; Be Kind, Work Hard and Develop Whole Self are the titles of the three strands and our reward system recognises student achievement in these areas.